Fred78290/nct6687d/README.md

   You can use custom labels and ignore inputs without setting this option if you can figure out their names (see which `*_label` contains builtin label).

+- **fan_config** (`default`, `msi_alt1`) (default: `default`) Changes fan configuration
+  for RPM & PWM registers for motherboards with alternative chip configurations.

+  Motherboards which need this will show CPU/Pump RPMs but no data on System fans.

+  `msi_alt1` is known to work with come MSI Motherboards using the MSI B850, X870, or Z890 chipsets

 ## CONFIGURATION VIA SYSFS

 In order to be able to use this interface you need to know the path as which